snipeso/preprocessing/docs/CutData.md

 ![](./images/Other/LOTStheta.PNG)
 This is actually clean data; instead all the activity comes from a lot of theta oscillations in a strongly sleep deprivated individual.
-The channels removed had instead high-frequency noise, and occasional flares of poor contact (172-177s).
+The channels removed had instead high-frequency noise, and occasional flares of poor contact.

 <p>&nbsp;</p>